 Students who are accepted into the NM/WHNP dual specialty will pay an additional fee, split over four terms, beginning in the fall of the first specialty year.
-For students who entered the dual specialty in the 2020-2021 academic year, the fee is \$15,750 (of which \$3,937.50 is due each term for four terms).
-For students entering the dual specialty in the 2021-2022 academic year, the fee is \$16,146 (of which \$4,036.50 is due each term for four terms).
+For students entering the dual specialty in 2023-2024, the fee is \$16,962 (of which \$4,241 is due each term for four terms).